JL Memorial Educational Bursaries

 Applicants must submit:

-A written statement outlining the educational purpose of the proposed activity, anticipated learning outcomes, and a detailed budget
+A statement outlining the educational purpose of the proposed activity, anticipated learning outcomes, and a detailed budget.

-Applications are assessed using transparent, merit-based criteria and are subject to organizational oversight to ensure alignment with the organization’s charitable purposes.
+Applications are assessed using transparent, merit-based criteria and are subject to organizational oversight to ensure alignment with the organization’s educational purposes.

 This program is funded by the Jane LeBlanc Legacy Fund, with support from Donovan Richard, Danny Thebeau, and Matt Rogers.